GoogleCloudPlatform/java-docs-samples/managed_vms/async-rest/README.md

 ## Running locally using Docker ##

-The project also builds a docker image based on the jetty9 image for [Google Container Engine](https://cloud.google.com/container-engine/).
+The project also  can build a docker image based on the jetty9 image for [Google Container Engine](https://cloud.google.com/container-engine/).
+First uncomment the maven plugin section for docker-maven-plugin in the pom.xml.
 The WAR file is installed in the webapps directory and the resulting image can be run locally with:

     docker run --rm -it -p 8080:8080 jetty9-async-rest --exec -Dcom.google.appengine.demos.asyncrest.appKey=YOUR_PLACES_APP_KEY